polytope-labs/hyperbridge/README.md

 ### Install WebAssembly target

-Hyperbridge's blockchain runtime compiles to wasm which allows it's code to be forklessly upgraded.
+Hyperbridge's blockchain runtime compiles to wasm which allows its code to be forklessly upgraded.
 In order to build hyperbridge we need the wasm toolchain installed.

 ```bash
 rustup update nightly